 Pixapro Products Capable of True High-Speed Sync

-The Pixapro Li-Ion580 ETTL/ITTL, the Hybrid360 ETTL/ITTL, and the CITI600 TTL and Manual in combination with the Pixapro Pro ST-III TTL triggers have the ability to do true High-Speed Sync.
+The Pixapro Li-Ion580 ETTL/ITTL, the Hybrid360 ETTL/ITTL, PIKA200, and the CITI600 TTL, Manual and CITI600 PRO in combination with the Pixapro Pro ST-III TTL or ST-IV triggers have the ability to do true High-Speed Sync.
 The ST-III triggers are available for Canon, Nikon and now Sony cameras.

 Pixapro Products Capable of Long-Tail High-Speed Sync